OpenBSD

 192.168.0.1" (FreeBSD).

-This way you tell your desktop computers to use the default gateway,
+This way you tell your desktop computers (Linux, FreeBSD, etc.) to use

-which is our router.
-If you use Windows, configure the network
+the default gateway, which is SONaFR in our case.
+If you use Windows,

 Transparent Firewall